Feel like yourself again

 It’s important to talk to a healthcare professional about your hair loss — getting an accurate diagnosis is the first step in taking charge of your hair health.

-Seasonal hair loss might get better on its own.
 If you have some hair fall or thinning hair in the summer, it may very well just be due to natural seasonal changes rather than a significant problem or disorder.
+But only a healthcare professional like a dermatologist can determine the why behind your hair loss.

 Here’s what to remember: